💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 AI can suggest persuasive framing.

-If AI-generated messaging overstates results, timelines, or guarantees, the harm lands on customers — not the system.
+If AI-generated messaging overstates results, timelines, or guarantees, the harm lands on customers — not the tool.

-No automated output should be allowed to make binding promises without human verification.
+No automated output should make binding promises without human verification.

 Due Diligence Requires Slowness